charlesrogers/product_management/research_resources/research_frameworks.md

   + Fear of the Unknown
   + Habit
 ## Switching Cost Model
+### Desirability
+Desirabilty is contextual: it can depend on other priorities and thus changes with time as people mature and solve their most pressing issues.
+Product desirability is also contingent on how easy the product is to use.
 + How much better must something be to switch
 + Tradeoffs between objectives when one gets worse to make another better (disruption)
 + "Must haves" provide filtering criteria